CCR FAQ - Poseidon Se7en+

 How is the Poseidon different from other rebreathers?

 All of the major rebreather models are good quality units.
 There is no perfect rebreather; they all have strengths and weaknesses that make each uniquely more or less suited to your needs.
-The Poseidon Se7en is a richly featured and proven design with good redundancy from a well established manufacturer.
-The Poseidon is a European design that favors the sport diver with intentions of continuing on to technical diving.
-It is an exceptionally automated design that is smaller, lighter and simpler to use than many other rebreathers.
-It is a robust eCCR choice that will take you as far as you wish to go in general sport and technical diving.
+The Poseidon Se7en+ is a richly featured and proven design with good redundancy from a well established manufacturer which favors the sport diver with intentions of continuing on to technical diving.
+It is also a uniquely automated design that is smaller, lighter and simpler to use than many other general purpose rebreathers.
+The Poseidon Seven+ is a robust eCCR choice that will take you as far as you wish to go in general sport and technical diving.
 As an independent dealer, we stock spares and consumables with online ordering and same day shipping.
+Dive Gear Express also offers Poseidon CCR instruction and periodic maintenance services at our facility in SE Florida.

 Is the Poseidon rebreather safe?